Imago (band): History

-Around this time period, bassist Arvin Gatmaitan and violinist Michelle Pritchard parted ways with the band.
-Arvin played with progressive metal band Eternal Now and is currently pursuing a business career.
-Michelle followed her other passion, race car driving and became a regular competitor in the Philippine motorsports scene.
-Michelle was also hosting the NBC TV show, Auto Review and was associate editor for C!
+Around this period, bassist Arvin Gatmaitan and violinist Michelle Pritchard left the band.
+Gatmaitan played with progressive metal band Eternal Now and went into the English training business, alongside teaching stringed instruments (bass, guitar, ukulele) at the British School Manila.
+Pritchard pursued race car driving and became a regular competitor in the Philippine motorsports scene.
+Pritchard also hosted the NBC TV show, Auto Review and was associate editor for C!
 Magazine.
-Michelle was briefly married to Wolfgang drummer, Wolf Gemora and has now returned to her London roots and is now married to Irish-born Kevin Byrne with whom she has two young boys.
-Michelle's signature Celtic-influenced violin strokes were missed by many early fans as Imago's sound morphed into mainstream pop shortly after Myrene Academia, former NU107 DJ and Sandwich bassist joined the band.
+Pritchard later returned to London.
+Pritchard's signature Celtic-influenced violin strokes were missed by many early fans as Imago's sound morphed into mainstream pop shortly after Myrene Academia, former NU107 DJ and Sandwich bassist joined the band.

 Imago's second album was released 2 years after, though they had been playing most of their new material during gigs.
-Recorded in 2003, the CD's release was delayed by unexpected record label setbacks and was thus aptly titled Take 2 which was clearly a reflection of the band's second attempt in releasing an album.
-The material is relatively heavier compared to the first album, trading in the ethereal cum New Age sensibilities with a modern pop rock flavor, even incorporating rap along with the staccato-type of singing they had been known for.
-Released independently, Take 2 featured hit songs such as Akap and Anino [2].
+Recorded in 2003, the CD's release was delayed by unexpected record label setbacks and was thus titled Take 2 in reference to the band's second attempt in releasing an album.
+The material is relatively heavier compared to the first album, trading in the ethereal-cum-New-Age sensibilities with a modern pop-rock flavor, even incorporating rap along with the staccato-type of singing they had been known for.
+Released independently, Take 2 featured hit songs such as "Akap" and "Anino".[2]
 Take 2 produced the new sound and gave the band a wider audience, having been played in some mainstream CHR (Current Hit Radio) format stations.
 "Taning" was also included in the soundtrack to the Peque Gallaga comeback experimental film, Pinoy Blonde.

-In 2006, Imago released their third album, "Blush" under Universal Records. with "Taralets" as the lead single which was one of the certified hits of 2006 in the radio and music video channels.
-The song was also used as a theme song for the movie "Pitong Dalagita" and as a campaign jingle for a Philippine senatorial candidate.
-In the same year, they recorded a revival of Ewan, which was originally sung by the APO Hiking Society.
+In 2006, Imago released their third album, Blush, under Universal Records.
+Its lead single "Taralets" was a hit on radio and music video channels in 2006.
+The song was also used as a theme song for the movie Pitong Dalagita and as a campaign jingle for a Philippine senatorial candidate.
+In the same year, they recorded a revival of "Ewan" by the APO Hiking Society.
 In 2007, they earned a nomination for Favorite Artist in the 2007 MYX Music Awards.
-They also released their second single of their "Blush" album, "Sundo".
-The music video was directed by Marie Jamora which was also the director for their previous videos, Akap and Taralets.
+"Sundo" was released as the second single for Blush.
+The music video was directed by Marie Jamora, who also directed the music videos for Akap and Taralets.

-After the success of the third single Walang Misteryo, their fourth single, entitled "Under Repair" was recently released.
-The video of the latest single features the band impersonating ABBA.
+After the success of the third single "Walang Misteryo", their fourth single, entitled "Under Repair" was released.
+The video for "Under Repair" features the band impersonating ABBA.